robinvanderknaap/spinaltap/README.md

-spinaltap
+This is Spinal Tap!
 =========

-This is Spinal Tap!
+Project documentation can be found at [robinvanderknaap.github.io/spinaltap](http://robinvanderknaap.github.io/spinaltap)